Australian superannuation is not the easiest thing for a newbie backpacker to comprehend.

-You don’t actually need to set up a super account before you start work, as all companies will have a provider that they prefer.
+You don’t actually need to set up an account before you start work, as all companies will have a superannuation company that they prefer.
 So if you don’t have a super account, you will have an account automatically set up with your employer’s chosen provider.

 However, there are a few problems with this.
 First of all, if you’ve just arrived, you will have only the vaguest idea of what super actually is, and therefore you are more likely just to ignore and/or forget about it.
 Seeing as your super will amount to extra money when you leave Australia, this is a bit daft.

 Secondly, it is likely that you, as a backpacker, are going to have more than one job in the course of your visa.
-For example, at 10 months into my visa, I’ve had five different employers.
-This means that unless you get a handle on your super early on, you will have the absolute headache of having multiple super accounts, each with a different online account system, different customer or member numbers, and who knows how much money in each.
+For example, at 10 months into my visa, I’d had five different employers.
+Unless you get a handle on your super early on, you will have the total headache of having multiple accounts, with multiple superannuation companies.
+Each of these might have a different online account system, different customer or member numbers, and who knows how much money in each.

-All super accounts have fees attached to them (i.e. they take money from the account as payment for ‘handling’ them), so you are losing more money than necessary if you have more than one account.
+All super accounts have fees attached to them (i.e. they take money from the account as payment for ‘handling’ them), so you are losing more money than you need to if you have more than one account.

 In short, you definitely don’t want to have multiple super accounts, as this will eventually become a pain in the arse.

 Combining your accounts takes time and effort.
 You will hate yourself for having not been organised, when you later have to rummage through paperwork to figure out how to access each account, what your member numbers and passwords are, and how much money you actually have in them.
 Plus you will probably have to endure a lot of annoying legal babble on the phone.

 Trust me.
 I had to do it and it was very boring.